Steven Madden (NASDAQ:SHOO) Releases FY 2022 Earnings Guidance

 Steven Madden (NASDAQ:SHOO – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $2.730-$2.830 for the period, compared to the Thomson Reuters consensus estimate of $2.870.
 The company issued revenue guidance of $2.04 billion-$2.10 billion, compared to the consensus revenue estimate of $2.03 billion.

-A number of equities analysts recently issued reports on the company.
-Loop Capital upgraded Steven Madden from a hold rating to a buy rating and set a $50.00 price objective for the company in a report on Tuesday, January 11th.
-Zacks Investment Research cut Steven Madden from a buy rating to a hold rating and set a $50.00 target price for the company. in a report on Thursday, January 6th.
-StockNews.com upgraded Steven Madden from a hold rating to a buy rating in a report on Saturday.
-Finally, Piper Sandler upgraded Steven Madden from a neutral rating to an overweight rating and upped their target price for the stock from $54.00 to $56.00 in a report on Monday, December 6th.
-One analyst has rated the stock with a sell rating, two have given a hold rating and seven have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the stock currently has an average rating of Buy and a consensus price target of $53.67.
+Several research firms have weighed in on SHOO.
+Loop Capital raised Steven Madden from a hold rating to a buy rating and set a $50.00 target price on the stock in a report on Tuesday, January 11th.
+Piper Sandler raised Steven Madden from a neutral rating to an overweight rating and increased their price objective for the company from $54.00 to $56.00 in a research note on Monday, December 6th.
+Zacks Investment Research lowered Steven Madden from a buy rating to a hold rating and set a $50.00 price objective on the stock. in a research note on Thursday, January 6th.
+Finally, StockNews.com raised Steven Madden from a hold rating to a buy rating in a research note on Saturday, March 5th.
+One investment analyst has rated the stock with a sell rating, two have given a hold rating and seven have given a buy rating to the company.
+According to data from MarketBeat, the company presently has a consensus rating of Buy and a consensus price target of $53.67.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, March 25th.
-Investors of record on Friday, March 11th will be given a dividend of $0.21 per share.
-This is a positive change from Steven Madden’s previous quarterly dividend of $0.15.
-This represents a $0.84 annualized dividend and a yield of 2.09%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, March 25th.
+Stockholders of record on Friday, March 11th will be issued a $0.21 dividend.
+This represents a $0.84 dividend on an annualized basis and a dividend yield of 2.19%.
+This is an increase from Steven Madden’s previous quarterly dividend of $0.15.
 The ex-dividend date is Thursday, March 10th.
-Steven Madden’s dividend payout ratio is currently 25.64%.
+Steven Madden’s dividend payout ratio (DPR) is 25.64%.

-Several hedge funds have recently made changes to their positions in SHOO.
-Morgan Stanley increased its holdings in shares of Steven Madden by 14.8% in the second quarter.
-Morgan Stanley now owns 351,705 shares of the textile maker’s stock valued at $15,390,000 after purchasing an additional 45,233 shares during the period.
-LPL Financial LLC increased its holdings in shares of Steven Madden by 16.6% in the third quarter.
-LPL Financial LLC now owns 13,576 shares of the textile maker’s stock valued at $545,000 after purchasing an additional 1,930 shares during the period.
-Barclays PLC increased its holdings in shares of Steven Madden by 21.5% in the fourth quarter.
-Barclays PLC now owns 140,920 shares of the textile maker’s stock valued at $6,550,000 after purchasing an additional 24,958 shares during the period.
-Alliancebernstein L.P. increased its holdings in shares of Steven Madden by 1.7% in the fourth quarter.
-Alliancebernstein L.P. now owns 147,006 shares of the textile maker’s stock valued at $6,831,000 after purchasing an additional 2,396 shares during the period.
-Finally, Legal & General Group Plc increased its holdings in shares of Steven Madden by 4.0% in the fourth quarter.
-Legal & General Group Plc now owns 230,719 shares of the textile maker’s stock valued at $10,722,000 after purchasing an additional 8,854 shares during the period.
-95.28% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors have recently added to or reduced their stakes in SHOO.
+Morgan Stanley raised its holdings in shares of Steven Madden by 14.8% during the 2nd quarter.
+Morgan Stanley now owns 351,705 shares of the textile maker’s stock valued at $15,390,000 after buying an additional 45,233 shares during the period.
+Schonfeld Strategic Advisors LLC purchased a new stake in shares of Steven Madden during the 4th quarter valued at about $1,171,000.
+Barclays PLC raised its holdings in shares of Steven Madden by 21.5% during the 4th quarter.
+Barclays PLC now owns 140,920 shares of the textile maker’s stock valued at $6,550,000 after buying an additional 24,958 shares during the period.
+Parametric Portfolio Associates LLC raised its holdings in shares of Steven Madden by 7.0% during the 4th quarter.
+Parametric Portfolio Associates LLC now owns 302,999 shares of the textile maker’s stock valued at $14,080,000 after buying an additional 19,696 shares during the period.
+Finally, Sei Investments Co. raised its holdings in shares of Steven Madden by 5.8% during the 4th quarter.
+Sei Investments Co. now owns 167,416 shares of the textile maker’s stock valued at $7,802,000 after buying an additional 9,170 shares during the period.
+Institutional investors own 95.28% of the company’s stock.

 Steven Madden Ltd. engages in the design, marketing, and sale of fashion-forward footwear for women, men, and children.
 It operates through the following segments: Wholesale Footwear, Wholesale Accessories and Apparel, Retail, First Cost, and Licensing.
 The Wholesale Footwear segment includes branded and private label women’s, men’s, girl’s and children’s footwear.